hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/hopper_hardware.rst

 The nodes are connected using an Infiniband FDR10 network.
 Storage is provided through a 100 TB DDN SFA7700 disk array with 4 storage servers.
+More info on the storage system is available on the :ref:`UAntwerpen storage` page.

 Login infrastructure